 Delft is a city with a long history dating back to the Middle Ages.
 It is best known for its blue and white ceramic products, which have been produced in the city since the 17th century.
-Delft is also home to a number of important historical sites, including the New Church and the Old Town Hall.
+Delft is also home to important historical sites, including the New Church and the Old Town Hall.
 In recent years, the city has become a popular tourist destination, and its vibrant mix of old and new architecture is one of its most appealing features.

 The Hague is the site of the Dutch parliament, the Supreme Court, and the Council of State.
 In addition to being the political center of the Netherlands, The Hague is also a popular tourist destination.
-You can explore its museums and art galleries, or take a leisurely stroll through its parks and gardens.
+You can explore its museums and art galleries or take a stroll through its parks and gardens.
 The Hague is also home to a number of international organizations, such as the International Court of Justice and the International Criminal Court.

 More Articles From Wander With Alex

 - 15 Lovely Things to Do in Paris, France + Travel Tips

 - 12 Popular Things to Do in Chicago, Illinois on Vacation